 European data protection law does not allow the transfer of personal information to countries outside Europe that do not ensure an adequate level of data protection.
-Some of the countries in which Verizon operates do not provide an adequate level of protection for individuals' data privacy rights under European data protection law.
+Some of the countries in which Verizon operates are not regarded by European supervisory authorities as providing an adequate level of protection for individuals' data privacy rights.